 Comments: Was at Penn State for Junior Day, where he got to meet new O-line coach Matt Limegrover. … Has not seemed to be a lot of interaction since, though.

-PSU’s Chances: Low The commitment of Desmond Holmes likely means PSU went in a different direction here.
+PSU’s Chances: So-so.
+The commitment of Desmond Holmes likely means PSU went in a different direction here.
+But if Warren finishes out his senior season strong the Lions may take another long look.

 PSU’s Chances: Low.
-PSU made his top 10.
+Let's see if PSU can get an official visit.
 But most believe he will stay in state, either at Virginia or Virginia Tech.